uit-no-old/incoming/doc/overview.md

 **7)** The Incoming!! server tells the frontend that the upload is handed over to the application (a).
 In your frontend, a callback is called (b).
 Now both your backend and your frontend know that the upload is done.

-Integration into your app summary
+Integration into your app: summary
 ---------------------------------

 In order to use Incoming!!, your app needs to: